Skip to main content

 What Is Minimally Invasive Spine Surgery?

 Minimally invasive spine surgery (MISS) is a new way of doing surgery that helps fix different spine conditions without causing much harm to the body.
-This type of surgery uses smaller incisions, which means less blood is lost and you can get better faster.
+This type of surgery uses smaller incisions, which means less blood is lost, and you can get better faster.
+Additionally, minimally invasive techniques allow for better visualization and protection of the spinal cord during surgery.
 If you’re looking for “minimally invasive spine surgery near me,” you’re in luck because this advanced treatment is offered at many special centers, including the well-known Neurosurgeons of New Jersey Spine team in Eatontown.

 Benefits of Minimally Invasive Spine Surgery